 Under the Companies Act 2006, members of a company, trustees or personal representatives holding shares in the company can bring a claim against a director on behalf of that company because of something that the director did or proposed to do (or didn’t/proposed not to do) which was negligent, in default, in breach of their duties, or in breach of trust in respect of their actions and responsibilities towards the company.
-This is called a derivative claim.
-In some circumstances a shareholder can even take over a derivative claim that was started by the company itself.
+This is called a ‘derivative claim’.
+In some circumstances, a shareholder can even take over a derivative claim that was started by the company itself.

 A derivative claim can also be brought against a former director of the company or a shadow director of the company (a person in accordance with whose directions or instructions the directors of a company are accustomed to act).

 The Companies Act 2006 sets out the two-stage procedure that members need to follow to bring a derivative claim.
-At the first stage, the petitioning party will need the court’s permission to progress with the claim, so the court can judge in its own discretion whether or not the claim has met all of the pre-conditions that it needs to, in order to continue along the statutory process and to be taken seriously.
+At the first stage, the petitioning party will need the court’s permission to progress with the claim, so the court can judge (exercising its own discretion) whether or not the claim has met all of the pre-conditions that it needs to, in order to continue along the statutory process and to be taken seriously.

-The court can then grant full, limited or conditional permission to carry on the claim to the second stage of the process – the court hearing of the claim.
+The court can then grant full, limited or conditional permission to carry on the claim to the second stage of the process: the court hearing of the claim.

 In fact, due to its complicated two-stage process, the statutory derivative claim is not a favoured remedy because even though it was introduced to make the claim process more flexible for minority shareholders, the wide discretion that the courts have to interpret the process means that you cannot be sure of the outcome when you start the two-stage process.
-Plus, there is the likelihood that you will incur significant costs with no guarantee of being indemnified by the company for them (i.e. there’s no guarantee that the company will pay the petitioning member’s costs on its behalf).
+Plus, there is the likelihood that you will incur significant costs with no guarantee of being indemnified by the company for them (i.e., there’s no guarantee that the company will pay the petitioning member’s costs on its behalf).

 Shareholder remedies against directors